Taye Diggs Dishes on the Perils of Dating Apps on Just the Sip

 Taye Diggs is revealing that even he has difficulties dating in the digital world.

-It's been over four years since he and ex-wife Idina Menzelcalled it quits after over ten years of marriage and now the actor is slowly easing back into the dating world.
+It's been over four years since he and ex-wife Idina Menzelcalled it quits after over 10 years of marriage and now the actor is slowly easing back into the dating world.
 However, things aren't like they used to be.
 Taye tells Just the Sip's Justin Sylvester, "I am not dating.
 I am not technically savvy."

 It turns out that even the famed actor is struggling with dating apps and the more intimate nature of meeting people.
 "Some of these women will put pictures of themselves, and there's a side of me that is like, 'Honey, put on some clothes.
-Oh my Lord," he jokes.
+Oh my Lord,'" he jokes.
 Although it must be said that he knows "it's just a photo."

-Diggs explains it is not the content of the photo itself but he questions, "You don't know me, but you're going to send me that?
+Taye explains it is not the content of the photo itself but he questions, "You don't know me, but you're going to send me that?
 Where are we supposed to go from there?"

 "I am not dating.
 I am not technically savvy.
 I don't have time.
 I'm praying on it.
-I am using my friends, I want to find friends of friends.
+I am using my friends.
+I want to find friends of friends.
 That's kinda fun," he said.
-"Some of these women will put pictures of themselves, and there's a side of me that is like 'Honey put on some clothes. oh my lord.'
-You don't know me, but you're going to send me that.
+"Some of these women will put pictures of themselves, and there's a side of me that is like 'Honey put on some clothes.
+Oh my Lord.'
+You don't know me, but you're going to send me that?
 Where are we supposed to go from there?
-Of course. it's just a photo.
+Of course, it's just a photo.
 If stuff isn't presented to me in a certain way, I don't really know.
-I feel like I can't let things happen naturally cause that's not where we are.
+I feel like I can't let things happen naturally 'cause that's not where we are.
 I've never been in it.
-I met Idina when I was 20-something. this is safe. this makes sense to me. dick pic. angles."
+I met Idina when I was 20-something.
+This is safe.
+This makes sense to me. dick pic. angles."

 Justin has an interesting answer to that riddle: "All you need is the Instagram and that d--k pic," he said.